reed-jones/phase/README.md

 # [Phase](https://phased.dev)

 ## [Demo](https://github.com/reed-jones/phase-blog-demo)
-Check out the demo app.
+Check out the demo.
 Deploy a fully configured Phase app in minutes, poke around, change things, view source, have fun!

 ---

-The docs can be found at [phased.dev](https://phased.dev), although Its currently a work in progress.
+This following README can be a little rough around the edges, and is meant more as a quick reference than a guide.
+There is an ongoing effort to improve the documentation found at [phased.dev](https://phased.dev), which is where you should start if you are new to phase.
 If your having trouble setting Phase up, or if something isn't working as expected, feel free to [open an issue](https://github.com/reed-jones/phase/issues/new).

 ---